-A new cytisinicline tablet with improved shelf life has been formulated and recently launched commercially by Sopharma in their territories.
+In 2018, Sopharma commercially launched a newly formulated cytisinicline tablet with improved shelf life in their territories.
 In May 2018, we initiated a study to evaluate the effect of food on the bioavailability of cytisinicline in volunteer smokers using this new formulation and data results were announced in September 2018.
 The study demonstrated similar bioavailability of cytisinicline in fed and fasted subjects.
 Cytisinicline was extensively absorbed after oral administration with maximum cytisinicline concentration levels observed in the blood within less than two hours with or without food.
-Total excretion levels of cytisinicline also remained equivalent in both the fed and fasted states, and the 3.0 mg dose of this new formulation of cytisinicline was well tolerated.
+Total excretion levels of cytisinicline also remained equivalent in both the fed and fasted states, and the 3.0 mg dose using this new formulation of cytisinicline was well tolerated.